What is Stamp Duty and How Much Does it Cost?

 Author: Pete Mugleston

-Stamp duty is a tax paid on residential homes and land bought in England or Northern Ireland for £250,000 or more.
+Stamp Duty is a tax paid on homes and land bought in England or Northern Ireland for £125,000 or more.
 Different rules apply in Scotland and Wales.

-There are some exemptions, notably for first-time buyers who pay no stamp duty on properties bought for up to £425,000.
+Some exemptions exist for first-time buyers, who pay no Stamp Duty on properties bought for up to £300,000.

-Use our calculator below to work out how much stamp duty could be payable on the property you’re looking to buy.
-Then read on to find out all you need to know about the different thresholds and how this is all calculated.
+Use our calculator below to determine how much stamp duty could be payable on the property you’re looking to buy.
+Then, read on to learn all you need to know about the different thresholds and how this is all calculated.

 calculator icon